-CV Designation Range INC-step Defau It Description becomes audible for ELECTRIC engines Part of a charachteristic curve with CV's #298/299. #298 Electric motor sound, volume dependent on speed for ELECTRIC engines 0 -255 0 Slope of the characteristic curve for speed dependent volume. (curve starts with #297) See ZSP manual! #299 Electri motor sound, Sound pitch dependent on speed for ELECTRIC engines 0 -255 0 Slope of the characteristic curve for speed dependent volume. (curve starts with #297) See ZSP manual! #372 Electric motor sound, Volume dependent on speed for ELECTRIC engines 0 - 255 0 = 0: No function = 1255: minimal to maximum effect #373 Electric motor sound, Volume dependent on braking for ELECTRIC engines 0 - 255 0 = 0: No function = 1255: minimal to maximum effect #350 Delay of switchgear sound after start up for ELECTRIC engines.
-0 - 255 0 Time in tenths of a second (0 - 25 sec.) the switch gear sound should be delayed after departure; useful when the first switching step is already part of the sound sample "idle -> F1".
-The switchgear on some engines (i.e. E10) should not be heard immediately after start-up but rather after some time defined here. = $\underline{0}$: Switchgear is heard immediately at departure. #359 Electric switch gear sound Playback duration for the switch gear sound during speed changes for ELECTRIC engines 0 - 255 30 Time in tenth of a second the switch gear should be heard during speed changes (adjustable from 0 - 25 sec.).
-Effective only if switch gear sound is part of the sound project. #360 Electric switch gear sound Playback duration for 0 - 255 0 Time in tenth of a second the switch gear should be heard after the engine comes to a full stop (adjustable from $0 - 25$ sec.).
+CV Designation Range INC-step De- fault Description minimum load for ELECTRIC engines comes audible.
+Part of a characteristic curve with CV's #298/299. #298 Electric motor sound, volume dependent on speed for ELECTRIC engines 0 -255 0 Slope of the characteristic curve for speed de- pendent volume (curve starts with #297).
+See ZSP manual! #299 Electric motor sound, Sound pitch dependent on speed for ELECTRIC engines 0 -100 0 Slope of the characteristic curve for speed de- pendent sound frequency (curve starts with #297) See ZSP manual! #372 Electric motor sound, Volume dependent on acceleration for ELECTRIC engines 0 - 255 0 = 0: No function = 1255: minimal to maximum effect #373 Electric motor sound, Volume dependent on braking for ELECTRIC engines 0 - 255 0 = 0: No function = 1255: minimal to maximum effect #350 Switchgear sound, lock-out after start up for ELECTRIC engines.
+0 - 255 0 Time in tenths of a second (0 - 25 sec.) during which the switch gear sound should not be played back; useful when the first switching step is al- ready part of the sound sample "idle -> F1". = $\underline{0}$ : Switchgear is heard immediately at depar- ture. #359 Electric switch gear sound, Switch gear playback duration during speed changes for ELECTRIC engines 0 - 255 30 Time in tenth of a second the switch gear should be heard during speed changes (adjustable from 0 - 25 sec.).
+Effective only if switch gear sound is part of the sound project. #360 Electric switch gear sound Switch gear playback duration after coming to a stop for ELECTRIC engines 0 - 255 0 Time in tenth of a second the switch gear should be heard after the engine comes to a full stop (ad- justable from $0 - 25$ sec.). = $\underline{0}$ : no sound after stop.